Anri-Lombard/makemore/ReadMe.md

 Andrej thinks our character length is a bottleneck to our current model, so we would have to look at more advanced architectures to improve our model in future videos.
 <hr />

-## Part 4: Becomming a Backprop Ninja
+## Part 4: Becoming a Backprop Ninja
 * Instead of moving on to RNNs, Andrej wants to stay on backpropagation for a bit longer.
 He explained why in his medium blog post [Yes you should understand backprop](https://karpathy.medium.com/yes-you-should-understand-backprop-e2f06eab496b).
 * To test understanding, Andrej added exercises to complete in this notebook.
   * I could barely do it by myself, and found it very unintuitive at first, but became very intuitive and clear after a few differentiations.